httptoolkit/httptoolkit-website/src/posts/public-cdn-risks.md

 * Each piece of content is loaded entirely independently, with no reference to the referring resource and retrieved from disparate hosts, making tracking challenging.
 * Content is defined by its hash, effectively baking SRI into the protocol itself, and guaranteeing content integrity at all times.

-IPFS is remains very new, so none of this is really practical today for production applications, and it will have its own problems in turn that don't appear until it starts to get more real-world use.
+IPFS remains very new, so none of this is really practical today for production applications, and it will have its own problems in turn that don't appear until it starts to get more real-world use.

 Still, if it matures and becomes widespread it could plausibly become a far better solution to static content distribution than any of today's options, and I'm excited about its future.